apgeorg/Semantic-Segmentation/README.md

 ## Model Architecture

 The model architecture is based on [1] (see figure below) which is an proven architecture for semantic segmentation.
-These architecture was good enough to find free space on the road.

 ![Structure of a Fully Convolutional Network Architecture][fcn]

 A pre-trained VGG16 network was converted to a FCN by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes which are in our case road and not-road.
-Through skip connections, by performing 1x1 convolutions on previous VGG layers (layer 3, layer 4) and adding them element-wise to upsampled (transposed convolution) lower-level layers, the perfomance of the model is improved.
+Through skip connections, by performing 1x1 convolutions on previous VGG layers (layer 3, layer 4) and adding them element-wise to upsampled (transposed convolution) lower-level layers, the perfomance of the model was improved.

-(i.e. the 1x1-convolved layer 7 is upsampled before being added to the 1x1-convolved layer 4).
+These architecture was good enough to find free space on the road.

 ## Training